mirzask/cardi/content/Cardiac CT/How to Read a TAVI Scan.md

 - Related:
 	- [[Transcatheter Aortic Valve Implantation (TAVI)|TAVI]]

+- Saghir prefers to open this in `Load` → `TAVR` (available in the `Other` tab)
+	- `CPR` button at top for curved planar reconstruction, which creates a vessel surf kind of thing in TerraRecon
 - After looking at the **topogram**, look at the Left atrial appendage *delay* image.
 This `Series` will be called something like `LAA DELAY…`
 - Scroll through to make sure that the LAA fills appropriately with contrast.
 - The image `Series` that has the word “**Multiphase**” contains the actual gated heart study, i.e. obtained through all of the phases.